TDGCN-Based Mobile Multiuser Physical-Layer Authentication for EI-Enabled IIoT: TDGCN-Based Mobile Multiuser PLA

-\begin{rem} Due to different time slot CSI sequences in mobile scenes, (\ref{gin}) and (\ref{gin2}) are not suitable for dynamic GNNs.
+where $\mathrm{CONCAT}$ is the concatenate function.
+Due to dynamic CSI sequences, (\ref{gin}) and (\ref{gin2}) are not suitable for dynamic GNNs.
 Motivated by \cite{liu2023todynet}, Dynamic GINs are employed to aggregate information from different sets of nodes as

 and